osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 }
 ```

-TickInfo keeps a record of spread factors accumulated opposite the direction the tick was last traversed.
+TickInfo keeps a record of spread rewards accumulated opposite the direction the tick was last traversed.
 In other words, when traversing the tick from right to left, `SpreadRewardGrowthOppositeDirectionOfLastTraversal`
-represents the spread factors accumulated above that tick.
+represents the spread rewards accumulated above that tick.
 When traversing the tick from left to right,
-`SpreadRewardGrowthOppositeDirectionOfLastTraversal` represents the spread factors accumulated below that tick.
+`SpreadRewardGrowthOppositeDirectionOfLastTraversal` represents the spread rewards accumulated below that tick.

 ![Tick Updates](./img/TickUpdates.png)

-This information is required for calculating the amount of spread factors that accrue between
+This information is required for calculating the amount of spread rewards that accrue between
 a range of two ticks.

 Note that keeping track of the spread reward growth is only necessary for the ticks that